Abrasive Wheels Training for Engineers and Fitters in Ireland.

 Under Irish health and safety law, construction employers have specific duties regarding Abrasive Wheels:

-- Risk assessment - All work-at-height tasks on site must be assessed for risk.
+- Risk assessment - All abrasive wheel tasks on site must be assessed for risk.
 This includes considering the weight of materials, frequency of lifting, and environmental conditions.

 - Elimination and reduction - Where possible, Abrasive Wheels should be eliminated through powered grinding equipment (angle grinders, bench grinders, pedestal grinders, cut-off saws).
 Where it cannot be eliminated, risks must be reduced as far as practicable.

-- Training provision - All workers who perform work-at-height tasks must receive appropriate training.
+- Training provision - All workers who perform abrasive wheel tasks must receive appropriate training.
 This is not optional - it is a legal requirement.

 - Supervision - Safe systems of work must be implemented and supervised.